Is It Wrong to Try to Pick Up Girls in a Dungeon?: Video games

 5pb. announced that they were developing a "dungeon action RPG" based on the light novels titled Is It Wrong to Try to Pick Up Girls in a Dungeon?: Infinite Combate or DanMachi: Infinite Combate, released on PlayStation 4, PlayStation Vita, Nintendo Switch, and Microsoft Windows on November 28, 2019.
 The PlayStation 4, Nintendo Switch, and PC versions were released in North America for August 11, 2020, and Europe for August 7, 2020.

 Is It Wrong to Try to Pick Up Girls in a Dungeon?: Memoria Freese or DanMachi: Memoria Freese is a role-playing mobile game for the iOS and Android platforms, released in Japan on June 19, 2017, North America on March 30, 2018, and Europe in 2019.
 The game sold over 3 million copies in its first month, and has about 35 million registered users and more than 1 million subscribers as of March 2018.
 The game's earnings are 40% higher in the United States than in Japan.
 Yoshitsugu Matsuoka, the voice actor of Bell Cranell, was recognized as the Guinness World Record holder for "the largest number of lines performed by a single voice actor in a mobile game" with this game in June 2019.
-While the game contains many non-canon stories, it has also seen debuts of several major stories written by the Fujino Ōmori himself, such as prequel stories Argonaut and Astrea Record, which have been credited with expanding the series mythology and world-building.
+While the game contains many non-canon stories, it has also seen debuts of several major stories written by Fujino Ōmori himself, such as prequel stories Argonaut and Astrea Record, which have been credited with expanding the series mythology and world-building.
 Both of these stories would later be released as light novels.
-On December 27, 2023 Memoria Freese announced that all international services for the game would end by February 28, 2024.
+On December 27, 2023, Memoria Freese announced that all international services for the game would end by February 28, 2024.

 An action role-playing mobile game titled Is It Wrong to Try to Pick Up Girls in a Dungeon?
 Battle Chronicle was announced in December 2022.
 It was originally planned for release on May 23, 2023, but was delayed to August 24.

 An untitled mobile game developed by Neowiz and Gree Entertainment was announced in March 2023.

 Spin-off

 Is It Wrong to Try to Pick Up Girls in a Dungeon?
 On the Side: Sword Oratoria (ダンジョンに出会いを求めるのは間違っているだろうか外伝 ソード・オラトリア, Danjon ni Deai o Motomeru no wa Machigatte Iru Darō ka Gaiden: Sōdo Oratoria), or Sword Oratoria for short, is a Japanese light novel side story series, written by Fujino Ōmori and illustrated by Kiyotaka Haimura (based on the designs by Suzuhito Yasuda).
 The story focuses on the character Ais Wallenstein from the parent Is It Wrong to Try to Pick Up Girls in a Dungeon? series.
+As of February 05, 2026, sixteen volumes have been published.
 It has been adapted into a manga series and an anime television series.